RoboJackets/robocup-software/CONTRIBUTING.md

 Once the setup is completed, you should be able to run `make` to compile our project.
 For robocup-software, you can then run `make run-sim` to run our simulator and soccer, and play around with the running program.

+### Alternate Machine Setup

+We also provide an alternate setup path, for those who prefer working in a VM.
+[See the robocup-images landing page for more information](https://github.com/RoboJackets/robojackets-images/tree/master/robocup).
+Please open an issue on that repository if you find problems or run into issues.

 ### Note about Submodules

 RoboCup projects make extensive use of [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
 Before making a commit (and before compiling), make sure your submodules are up to date by running: